-The NEA considers its people to be its most valuable resource - not just assets - but as colleagues in achieving the agency mission.
+The NEA considers its people to be its most valuable resource - not just assets - but as colleagues in achieving the Agency mission.
 We have noted NEA's work to continuously improve its human resource programs, policies, and procedures consistent with its human capital strategy.
-The NEA has demonstrated a strong ability to deal with this challenge area during the recent COVID-19 Pandemic - specifically the challenges of: 1) maintaining a safe work environment during the Pandemic for employees and contractors; 2) establishing a Post-Pandemic culture of work environment; 3) providing employees with the tools needed to successfully accomplish the NEA's mission; 4) ensuring an effective Post-Pandemic recruitment strategy to attract and retain high quality candidates with the right skills, ability and knowledge to fill vacant positions due to normal attrition and retiring employees; and 5) maintaining high quality service in other human capital areas, such as training and development, and performance management and recognition.
+The NEA has demonstrated a strong ability to deal with human capital challenges created by the past COVID-19 Pandemic - specifically the challenges of: 1) maintaining a safe work environment during the Pandemic for employees and contractors; 2) establishing a Post-Pandemic culture of work environment; 3) providing employees with the tools needed to successfully accomplish the NEA's mission; 4) ensuring an effective Post-Pandemic recruitment strategy to attract and retain high quality candidates with the right skills, ability and knowledge to fill vacant positions due to higher attrition and retiring employees; and 5) maintaining high quality service in other human capital areas, such as training and development, and performance management and recognition.